Entangled Photon-Pair Emission in Waveguide Circuit QED from a Cooper Pair Splitter: Operational regime

-We require that the time of switching $\Delta \tau_s$ between the empty state and the operational point must be fast enough, explicitly $1/\Delta \tau_s$ must be much larger than the rates of photon emission into the lines and larger than the rates of other energy relaxation (radiationless) processes in the detuned DQD.
+We require that the time of switching $\Delta \tau_s$ between the empty state and the operational point must be fast enough, explicitly $1/\Delta \tau_s$ must be much larger than the rates of photon emission into the lines and larger than the rates of other (radiationless) energy relaxation processes in the detuned DQD.
 This prevents photons of arbitrary frequency from being emitted in the transmission lines during the adjustment of the voltages, ensuring that the electrons are prepared in the QD1s of the two DQDs as desired.

-After the photon emission, the two DQDs have one electron in the QD2s, as shown in Fig.~\ref{fig:5}c.
+After the photon emission, the two DQDs have one electron in the QD2s, as shown in Fig.~\ref{fig:5}(c).
 We remark that, at the operational point \ding{173} (indicated by a star), a second electron from the superconductor cannot enter the QD1 as $\mu_1\left(1,1\right) > \mu_S$ with $\mu_1\left(1,1\right) $ the electrochemical potential from the ground state $(0,1)$ to the excited state $(1,1)$ (not shown in the figure).
-Then we change adiabatically the plunger gate voltages to make the electron hop from the QD2 to the QD1, that is from point \ding{173} to \ding{174}.
+Then we change the plunger gate voltages to make the electron hop from the QD2 to the QD1, that is from point \ding{173} to \ding{174}.
 We achieve this by moving perpendicular to the diagonal line and approaching the point $\mu_1\left(1,0 \right)<\mu_S$ and $\mu_2\left(0,1 \right)=\mu_S$.

-As last step, Fig.~\ref{fig:5}d, we need to remove the two electrons residing in the QD1s in order to reset the system to the inital empty state.
-Hence, as shown in Fig.~\ref{fig:5}d, we move adiabatically the system from the point \ding{174} to point \ding{172}.
-During this path, the electrochemical potential of the QD1 increases and a nonlocal Andreev-reflection event can occur as long as $\mu_1\left(1,0\right) \approx \mu_S$.
-Contrary to the previous step, here the electrons are injected in the superconductor.
-Finally, at \ding{174}, for $\mu_1\left(1,0\right) > \mu_S$, the system has relaxed in its ground empty state.
+As last step, Fig.~\ref{fig:5}(d), we need to remove the two electrons residing in the QD1s of the two DQDs in order to reset the system to the initial empty state.
+Hence, as shown in Fig.~\ref{fig:5}(d), we move the system from the point \ding{174} to point \ding{172}.

+\addGR{ Along this path, the electrochemical potential of QD1 increases and reaches $\mu_1\left(1,0\right) > \mu_S$ at \ding{172}.
+At this point, a nonlocal Andreev reflection event can occur, during which electrons are injected into the superconductor.
+Unlike the previous step, this process is irreversible and incoherent, as the excited state (with one electron on L1 and another on R1) is not degenerate with the empty state (corresponding now tothe ground state) but is instead significantly detuned.
+This is analogous to the DC transport regime, where two electrons with opposite spins can irreversibly enter the superconductor, forming a Cooper pair within the condensate.
+Indeed, such energy relaxation processes can occur via energy release into the environment (for example generating phonons in the substrate or photons in the transmission lines) which absorbs the energy difference between the initial and final states. }